Golden Eagle (film): Production and Mitr's death

-Insee Thong was the first film that Mitr produced himself.
+Insee Thong was the first and only film Mitr produced himself.

 On the last day of shooting, the script called for Mitr, having vanquished the villains, to fly off into the sunset in a helicopter.
 As the camera rolled, Mitr leapt from the ground to grab a rope ladder hanging from the aircraft, only managing to reach the lowest rung.
 Unaware of this, the helicopter pilot flew higher, which led to Mitr losing his grip and falling to his death.
 The accident was caught on film and was even left in the final theatrical release.
 The fatal fall has since been removed from DVD versions of the film, with Mitr simply flying off into the distance and some onscreen text paying tribute to him.

-Mitr’s death was ruled an accident.
+Mitr's death was ruled an accident.
 For safety, there should have been two shots for the final scene.
 The first would have been of Mitr grabbing the ladder and flying off at low altitude.
 Then, a stunt double would have performed a second shot at a higher altitude.